A

 U

 upāsaka/upāsikā: Buddhist lay men are called upāsaka and lay women upāsikā.
-Both words are derived from ‘to sit close’ (upāsati) and ‘to attend to’ (upāsana) Monks.
+Both Pali words are derived from ‘to sit close’ (upāsati) and ‘to attend to’ (upāsana) Monks.

 upekkha: equanimity